MicrosoftDocs/CommunityToolkit/docs/maui/views/popup-service.md

 The .NET MAUI Community Toolkit provides a mechanism to instantiate and present popups in a .NET MAUI application.
 The popup service is automatically registered with the `MauiAppBuilder` when using the `UseMauiCommunityToolkit` initialization method.
 This enables you to resolve an `IPopupService` implementation in any part of your application.

 The `IPopupService` makes it possible to register a popup view and its associated view model.
-The ability to show a `Popup` can now be driven by only providing the view model making it possible to keep a clean separation between view and view model.
+The ability to show a `Popup` requires a developer to pass in the current `INavigation` implementation for the current window in the application.
+The easiest way to achieve this is through the following example.

 The following example shows how to use the `IPopupService` to create and display a popup in a .NET MAUI application: